 My old and unwanted electronic items

 The York County Solid Waste Authority (YCSWA) collects Residential Electronics.
-The program is free and open to York County residents ONLY and is conducted Tuesdays, Wednesdays and Thursdays from from 1:30 PM to 4:30 PM at the YCSWA's contractor parking area located directly across the street from the York County Resource Recovery Center on Blackbridge Road in Manchester Township.
-NOTE: Starting October 2, 2017, the Residential Electronics Recycling Program will be relocated to the Small Load Drop-off Facility.
-Starting October 2, electronics will be accepted from residents Monday through Friday from 8 AM to 4 PM and Saturdays from 8 AM to noon!
+The program is free and open to York County residents ONLY and is conducted Monday through Friday from 8 AM to 4 PM and Saturdays from 8 AM to noon at YCSWA's Small Load Drop-off Facility.
 In 2017, the YCSWA limited the number of TV's accepted to 5 TV'S PER VISIT.
-Click here for more information!
+Contact the YCSWA, 717-845-1066, for more information!\.

 The YCSWA's e-scrap management contract is with electronics recycling vendor ECOvanta and extends to December 31, 2017.